uygarv/uygidrive/README.md

 ## Contributing and security

 Contributions are welcomed.
 See [CONTRIBUTING.md](CONTRIBUTING.md).
 Report vulnerabilities privately through GitHub’s private vulnerability-reporting feature; see [SECURITY.md](SECURITY.md).

-The project is licensed under Apache-2.0; see [LICENSE](LICENSE).
+This project is licensed under Apache-2.0, see [LICENSE](LICENSE).